de-wiring/docker-selinux-playground/docs/02_categories.md

 ```

 We'll create data directories for each customer (to be mounted by docker containers), and assign the categories as well
-as the correct domain type for docker containers.
+as the correct domain type for volumes to be used by docker containers.

 ```bash
 # mkdir /container-data-customera